 Tools of the trade

 These are some of the many Community Created Tools available to speed up debugging, issue resolution and problem identification when analyzing issues with an OpenShift cluster.
-Red Hat does not maintain and/or provide support on these tools.
+Red Hat does not maintain and/or provide support on all of these tools.
 Please see each projects GitHub page, if available, for assistance.

 Tools we will use

-During this lab, we will run through a number of exercises that show the power and effective use of the following 7 tools.
+During this lab, we will run through a number of exercises that show the power and effective use of the following 8 tools.

 omc